carriersounds/midiRipper/README.md

 ---
 ## Contributing
 This is just a side project for fun, but contributions, suggestions, and feedback are welcome.
-Feel free to submit issues or pull requests.
+I don't really know how pull requests or git stuff works yet so you'll have to guide me on that if you'd like to contribute.

 ---